 In the January 2007 issue of Pediatrics*, Kenneth R. Ginsburg, MD, MS Ed., starts off, "Play is essential to development because it contributes to the cognitive, physical, social, and emotional well-being of children and youth."
 Playing a directed game with learning objectives is not enough.
 Children need undirected self-initiated free play.
 Ginsburg continues, "Undirected play allows children to learn how to work in groups, to share, to negotiate, to resolve conflicts, and to learn self-advocacy skills.
 When play is allowed to be child driven, children practice decision-making skills, move at their own pace, discover their own areas of interest, and ultimately engage fully in the passions they wish to pursue."

 Make no mistake: free play is not free time for our staff.
 There are always staff people to make sure the kids stay safe, but we work at not hindering their play, creativity or imagination during this time.

-At the end of the day the staff mentors the students; ask the students to tell the story of what they did.
-They will not ask “What did you learn today?” but rather “Who has something cool to share.
+At the end of the day the staff mentors the students; they ask the students to tell the story of what they did.
+They will not ask, “What did you learn today?” but rather “Who has something cool to share?"
 They are given all the time they need to tell their story without interruption, interpretation, or judgment.
-With only 15 students and no other agenda but to hear the students’ story they all get heard.
+With no other agenda but to hear the students’ story, they all get heard.

-The staff will not point out a lizard and say it is a Western Fence Lizard, but will ask key questions and the next time the child sees a reptile field guide will be on the lookout for the lizard on those pages.
-Other time the staff will just enjoy hearing about their adventures.
+The staff will not point out a lizard and announce that it is a Western Fence Lizard, but will ask key questions.
+The next time the child sees a reptile field guide, they will be on the lookout for the particular lizard they saw.
+Other times the staff will just enjoy hearing about their adventures.
 At camp fire these kids will also be excited to draw the stories from the staff.
 This is the way that our ancestors learned 100s, 1,000s, or 10,000s of years ago.
 This is just one example of a journey a child may take in their wander.